Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

 \subsubsection{Fixed misalignment}

-In contrast, a fixed misalignment along the $x$-axis of quantity $\delta_x$ relative to the true centroid can be equivalently expressed as a constant offset to the source spatial-mode profile in \cref{eq:u_0_dx} as follows:
+We now consider a fixed misalignment issue along the $x$-axis, denoted $\delta_x$, relative to the true centroid.
+The fixed misalignment can be expressed as an additional term in the source spatial-mode profile in \cref{eq:u_0_dx} and expanded using Taylor series to yield

-Here, only the mode $m=1$ will be measured since all other terms are orthogonal to the $\text{HG}_{1,0}$ mode LO.
-Additionally, by truncating higher-order terms in \cref{eq:u0-deltax}, we assume $|d-\delta_x|<w_0$.
-For the general case, several higher-order spatial modes will be excited and thus would a require a multimode LO, as previously mentioned.

-For our simple case, we assume $|d-\delta_x|<w_0$ and derive the measurement statistics with a fixed misalignment issue as follows:

-Here, $\delta_x$ influences both the mean and the variance of the measurement, and this in turn impacts the minimum measurable separation distance:

-By comparison with \cref{eq:dmin-D}, \cref{eq:dmin-deltax} has an additional offset term proportional to $\delta_x$ which impacts $d_{min}$.
-The BHD setup is therefore more sensitive to a fixed misalignment compared to a fluctuating misalignment.